jopieji/footy/README.md

 Also, it is hard coded to my favorite leagues, and only displays today's fixtures.
 This will be updated to be more customizable in the coming weeks.

 ### Commands
-`footy scores` will display scores of your favorite teams, which can be configured via the CLI
+`footy scores` will display scores of your favorite teams, which can be configured via the CLI (right now, it shows the last two fixtures)

 `footy schedule` will display a schedule of today's fixtures for your favorite leagues

 `footy live` will display live scores of matches for you full list of leagues

-`footy teams` will open up a teams configuration portal
+`footy teams` will return the last 2 fixtures (with scores) of your configured favorite teams

+### Future
+I'm looking into adding:
+- customizable league adding/deleting for your favorites list (affects `live`, `schedule` commands)
+- schedule lookahead (show upcoming fixtures for teams)